neurips2023-bugs/neurips2023-bugs.github.io/_pages/neurips2023.md

 ### Call for Papers

-We cordially invite submissions and participation in our “Backdoors in Deep Learning: The Good, the Bad, and the Ugly” workshop that will be held on December 15 or 16, 2023 at NeurIPS 2023, New Orleans, USA.
+We cordially invite submissions and participation in our “Backdoors in Deep Learning: The Good, the Bad, and the Ugly” workshop (neurips2023-bugs.github.io) that will be held on December 15 or 16, 2023 at NeurIPS 2023, New Orleans, USA.

-The submission deadline is September 29, 2023, 23:59 AoE and the submission link is (TBD).
+The submission deadline is **September 29, 2023, 23:59 AoE** and the submission link <a href="https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS">https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/BUGS</a>.

 #### Motivation and Topics

 Deep neural networks (DNNs) are revolutionizing almost all AI domains and have become the core of many modern AI systems.
 Despite their superior performance compared to classical methods, DNNs also face new security problems, such as adversarial and backdoor attacks, that are hard to discover and resolve due to their black-box-like property.
 Backdoor attacks are possible because of insecure model pretraining and outsourcing practices.
 Due to the complexity and the tremendous cost of collecting data and training models, many individuals/companies employ models or training data from third parties.
 Malicious third parties can add backdoors into their models or poison their released data before delivering it to the victims to gain illegal benefits.
 This threat seriously damages the safety and trustworthiness of AI development.

 While most works consider backdoors “evil”, some studies leverage them for good purposes.
 A popular approach is to use the backdoor as a watermark to detect illegal uses of commercialized data/models.
-A few works employ the backdoor as a trapdoor for adversarial defense.
+Watermarks can also be used to mark generated data, which becomes crucial with the introduction of big generative models (LLMs, text-to-image generators).
+For instance, the paper “A Watermark for Large Language Models” has received an outstanding paper award at ICML 2023, showing the community’s great interest in this critical topic.
+Besides, a few works employ the backdoor as a trapdoor for adversarial defense.
 Learning the underlying working mechanisms of backdoors also elevates our understanding of how deep learning models work.
 This workshop is designed to provide a comprehensive understanding of the current state of backdoor research.
 Our goal is to foster discussion and perspective exchange, as well as to engage the community in identifying social good applications of backdoors.
 As such, we welcome submissions related to any aspect of backdoor research, including but not limited to:

 * Backdoor attacks
   * Poisoning attacks